Bad, Bad Leroy Brown

 "Bad, Bad Leroy Brown" is an uptempo, strophic story song written by American folk rock singer Jim Croce.
 Released as part of his 1973 album Life and Times, the song was a No. 1 hit for him, spending two weeks at the top of the Billboard Hot 100 in July 1973.
 Billboard ranked it as the No. 2 song for 1973.

 Croce was nominated for two 1973 Grammy Awards in the Pop Male Vocalist and Record of the Year categories for "Bad, Bad Leroy Brown".
 It was Croce's only number-one single before his death on September 20 of that year and his final single to be released during his lifetime.
+This song is also the last song Croce publicly sang in his lifetime.

 Synopsis

-The song's titular character is a 6 ft 4 in tall man from the South Side of Chicago whose size, attitude, and tendency to carry weapons have given him a reputation for which he is adored by women and feared by men.
-He is said to dress in fancy clothes and wear diamond rings, and to own a custom Lincoln Continental and a Cadillac Eldorado, implying he has a lot of money.
-He is also known to carry a .32 caliber handgun in his pocket and a razor in his shoe (shown in the music video as an old-fashioned straight razor).
-One day in a bar he makes a pass at a pretty married woman named Doris, whose jealous husband engages Brown in a fight.
-Leroy loses badly and is described as looking "like a jigsaw puzzle with a couple of pieces gone".
+The song's titular character is a man about 6 ft 4 in tall from the South Side of Chicago whose size, attitude, and tendency to carry weapons have given him a reputation for which he is adored by women and feared and respected by men.
+Leroy Brown is said to dress in fancy clothes and wear diamond rings, and to own a custom Lincoln Continental and a Cadillac Eldorado, implying he has a lot of money.
+Brown is also known to carry a .32 caliber handgun in his pocket and a razor in his shoe (shown in the music video as an old-fashioned straight razor).
+One day in a bar, he makes a pass at a pretty married woman named Doris, whose jealous husband engages Brown in a fight.
+Brown loses badly and is described as looking "like a jigsaw puzzle with a couple of pieces gone".

 The story of a widely feared man being bested in a fight is similar to that of Croce's earlier song "You Don't Mess Around with Jim".

 According to Billboard, it is "filled with humorous lines and a catchy arrangement".
 Cash Box described it as "a delightful new single in the same musical vein as his 'You Don't Mess Around with Jim' smash that started his career".
 Record World called it "another story-song similar to the one that started it all for [Croce], 'You Don't Mess Around With Jim.